Curfew in Meghalaya relaxed

 Meghalaya Police have announced a relaxation of curfew in the violence-affected Shella areas from 6 am to 9 pm today.

-The police further said that no untoward incident was reported from the state and the situation is normal.
+The police further said that no untoward incident was reported from the state and the situation is returning to normal.

-Following clashes between Khasi Students' Union (KSU) members and non-tribals, curfew was imposed in Shillong agglomeration and adjoining areas on February 29.
+Curfew was imposed in Shillong agglomeration and adjoining areas on February 29 following clashes between Khasi Students' Union (KSU) members and non-tribals.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)